Will the True Omni-Channel Please Reveal Itself?

 Who should read this article?
 If you are facing a decision related to transforming your customer/client communications approach, this article intends to guide you with that.
 We also recommend it if you are involved in the digitalisation of banking customer care and want to keep up with the latest developments.

 So, what is an omnichannel?
+Meaning

 The term omnichannel first appeared in retail marketing in the early 2010s.
 Omnichannel marketing unifies sales and marketing into a single integrated customer experience delivered across all channels used by a brand, whether digital or analogue.

 The story of omnichannel banking began with the vision that the same set of services could be made available to a bank’s customers across all channels.
 Whatever the digital venue, clients could perform the same banking operation, whether they used a website, a mobile app, spoke to a representative at a call centre or visited a branch.
-Soon after, real-time data synchronisation allowed a customer support session to begin in one channel and finish in another without the need to interrupt the interaction and provide the same data over again.
+Soon after, real-time data synchronization allowed a customer support session to begin in one channel and finish in another without the need to interrupt the interaction and provide the same data over again.

 Omnichannel became even more visible with the arrival of ‘virtual’ banks – branchless online banks where the entire customer journey is digital.
 And right now, COVID-19 lockdown measures have forced bricks-and-mortar branches also to reshape their service models, enabling remote communication with customers.
 Online banking customers are usually well-prepared for the digital-only banking experience, and they are primed to reap the benefits of simplicity, convenience and a sense of control.